 ACASI Victims’ Rights

-The Arizona Criminal Justice Commission provides information concerning Victims Compensation.
+The Arizona Criminal Justice Commission provides information concerning Victim Compensation.
 The site offers contact information, eligibility information, and allowable costs.
 ACASI staff can assist with Victims Compensation applications and provide more information about the program.

 Download the victims’ compensation application as a printable PDF.